Jonnylie/Movie-Kiosk/README.md

 # Movie Kiosk

 Movie-Kiosk is a Java application for renting movies.
-This app is developed by using JavaFX and MVC Architecture.
-It uses ObservableList object to enable tracking of any changes to list of movies and customers, TableView content automatically updates whenever data changes.
-It handles errors and exceptions such as low balance, customer does not exist, etc.

 This project was created for 48024 Application Programming course at UTS.

+## Built With

+- JavaFX
+- FXML
+- ObservableList

 ## Features